chrisseaton/chrisseaton.github.io/army/index.md

 In the 1970s with defence cuts the Cheshire Yeomanry went from an independent Regiment to just one sabre squadron of the larger [Queen's Own Yeomanry](https://en.wikipedia.org/wiki/Queen%27s_Own_Yeomanry), which is where we remain today with sister squadrons around the north of England in York, Wigan, and Newcastle.
 Over the years went through a wide range of tanks and reconnaissance cars, and we now mounted on the [Jackal](https://en.wikipedia.org/wiki/Jackal_(vehicle)) fighting vehicle.
 It's a large 4x4, with machine guns mounted in front of the passenger (the commander) and on the top.

 What we do today is remarkably similar to what we've always done.
-We fight from armoured cars rather than horses, but we still work ahead of heavier forces, finding the enemy, and striking at targets of opportunity.
-I still carry a short whip called a crop when in uniform to represent our identity as horse cavalry.
+We fight from 4x4s rather than horses, but we still work ahead of heavier forces, finding the enemy, and striking at targets of opportunity.
+Officers still carry a short whip called a crop when in uniform to represent our identity as horse cavalry.

 ## How did I get into this?